Barsik-Barbosik/Zoom-Firmware-Editor/README.md

 **Important notice!** If you are going to inject any **GUITAR** amplifier effect into any **BASS** pedal firmware, then you should inject the file **"CMN_DRV.ZDL"** too!

 Some of unique "MS-50G" effects are not included into it's firmware updater.
 But there is an official "MS-50G Effect Manager", which includes a password-protected archive with all 173 effects.
 Password is "fDmnZwm2H3mtL8KX".
-Thanks to GitHub user @UnnoTed!
+Thanks to GitHub user UnnoTed!
 Unpacked ZDL-files can be downloaded from his [repository](https://github.com/UnnoTed/zoom-ms50g/tree/master/efx_1_00).

 ## Requirements
 * Java 8 or later